dloubser1/Milestone-3/index.md

      - ![wireframe 4 1](/imgs/wireframe4/Wireframe_4_1.png)

+     - Justification: We designed a timer that records a student's last edit and a button to switch from viewing students' videos to notes, so teachers can easily see who is engaged and taking notes.

      - ![wireframe 4 2](/imgs/wireframe4/Wireframe_4_2.png)

      - ![wireframe 4 3](/imgs/wireframe4/Wireframe_4_3.png)

+     - Justification: The first wireframe on the slide was designed to look similar to a Zoom gallery where the teacher can view notes and timers.
+The second wireframe was created to be more compact and a simple list of name and timers was designed for this reason.

      - ![wireframe 4 4](/imgs/wireframe4/Wireframe_4_4.png)

      - ![wireframe 4 5](/imgs/wireframe4/Wireframe_4_5.png)

      - ![wireframe 4 6](/imgs/wireframe4/Wireframe_4_6.png)

+     - Justification: These wireframes illustrate what idle notifications could look like.
+The first one was made to resemble a Zoom popup to notify the teacher that students had been idle for some time.
+The next two wireframes show what the wireframes on the previous slide would look like when students have not been editing their notes.
+We choose to highlight the names in red because that is a very eye catching color.

      - Links: [Default Teacher View](/imgs/wireframe4/Wireframe_4_1.png), [Teacher View of Students Ver.
 1](/imgs/wireframe4/Wireframe_4_2.png), [Teacher View of Students Ver.
 2](/imgs/wireframe4/Wireframe_4_3.png), [Idle Notification Ver.
 1](/imgs/wireframe4/Wireframe_4_4.png), [Idle Notification Ver.
 2](/imgs/wireframe4/Wireframe_4_5.png), [Idle Notification Ver.
 3](/imgs/wireframe4/Wireframe_4_6.png)